Finding Theme Communities from Database Networks: Experiments

-The performance of TCS, TCFA and TCFI are evaluated on the following aspects.
+\nop{ The performance of TCS, TCFA and TCFI are evaluated on the following aspects.
 First, ``Time Cost'' measures the total runtime of each method.
-Second, ``Number of Patterns (NP)'', ``Number of Vertices (NV)'' and ``Number of Edges (NE)'' are the total numbers of patterns, vertices and edges in all detected maximal pattern trusses, respectively.
-When counting NV, a vertex is counted $k$ times if it is contained by $k$ different maximal pattern trusses.
-For NE, an edge is counted $k$ times if it is contained by $k$ different maximal pattern trusses.
-NP is equal to the number of maximal pattern trusses, since each maximal pattern truss uniquely corresponds to a pattern.
-The evaluation metrics of TC-Tree are discussed in Section~\ref{Sec:eotci}
+Second, the ``Number of Theme Communities (NTC)'' is the total number of all theme communities detected in $G$.
+The evaluation metrics of TC-Tree are discussed in Section~\ref{Sec:eotci} } \nop{ Second, ``Number of Patterns (NP)'', ``Number of Vertices (NV)'' and ``Number of Edges (NE)'' are the total numbers of patterns, vertices and edges in all detected maximal $(\mathbf{p},\alpha)$-trusses, respectively.
+When counting NV, a vertex is counted $k$ times if it is contained by $k$ different maximal $(\mathbf{p},\alpha)$-trusses.
+For NE, an edge is counted $k$ times if it is contained by $k$ different maximal $(\mathbf{p},\alpha)$-trusses.
+NP is equal to the number of maximal $(\mathbf{p},\alpha)$-trusses, since each maximal $(\mathbf{p},\alpha)$-truss uniquely corresponds to a pattern.
+The evaluation metrics of TC-Tree are discussed in Section~\ref{Sec:eotci} }